bt-koch/ML-in-Economics/README.md

 ## About

-This project was created as part of the Lecture "Machine Learning in Economics" at the University of Bern.
+This project attempts to replicate the paper [Random forest versus logit models: which offers better early warning of fiscal stress?](https://www.ecb.europa.eu/pub/pdf/scpwps/ecb.wp2408~aa6b05aed7.en.pdf) by Barbara Jarmulska (ECB Working Paper Series No 2408 / May 2020) and was created as a part of the Lecture "Machine Learning in Economics" at the University of Bern.